 The French fund manager has starred in the Queen's Cup polo tournament, which has brought him in contact with Donegal builder Doherty, whose Harcourt Developments has sponsored the event in recent years.
 Doherty, the Donegal builder who as a young man appeared in The Beatles' video for Hey Jude, put together the enormous Park West complex in west Dublin and has been developing the iconic Titanic Quarter project in Belfast.

-The final year's match is dedicated to Ian Wooldridge of Harcourt Developments, and Guards chief executive Charles Stisted, who died in a helicopter accident.
+The final year's match was dedicated to Ian Wooldridge of Harcourt Developments, and Guards chief executive Charles Stisted, who tragically died in a helicopter accident.